Other ADB Members

 |03B - Forbearance||

-(i) Mortgage Payment Deferral from the CAnada Mortgage adn Housing Corporation, in which interest on mortgage deferrals is added to the principal; no amount/estimate; (ii) Canada Emergency Commercial Rent Assistance (CECRA) for small businesses.
-This program will lower rent by 75% for small businesses that have been affected by COVID-19; June 30, CECRA was extended by one month to cover small business rents for July and, to simplify the application process, the government is removing the requirement to claw-back insurance proceeds and provincial rent supports from the CECRA forgivable loan amount for both existing and new applicants; This will provide important relief for small businesses that continue to experience financial hardship, and also allow property owners to maintain rental income and keep tenants in their commercial properties as the economy gradually restarts; (iii) No amount/estimate; Deferring payments for tourism operators on commercial leases and licenses of occupation.
+(i) Mortgage Payment Deferral from the Canada Mortgage and Housing Corporation, in which interest on mortgage deferrals is added to the principal; no amount/estimate; (ii) Canada Emergency Commercial Rent Assistance (CECRA) for small businesses.
+This program will lower rent by 75% for small businesses that have been affected by COVID-19; June 30, CECRA was extended by one month to cover small business rents for July and, to simplify the application process, the government is removing the requirement to claw-back insurance proceeds and provincial rent supports from the CECRA forgivable loan amount for both existing and new applicants; This will provide important relief for small businesses that continue to experience financial hardship, and also allow property owners to maintain rental income and keep tenants in their commercial properties as the economy gradually restarts; (iii) No amount/estimate: Deferring payments for tourism operators on commercial leases and licenses of occupation;